 The piece contains a number of 10 to 20 minute monologues.
 Since the piece stretches out over several hours there is a place for such lengthy monologues and dialogues.
 Even so I thought some of the scenes in which a single person delivers a lengthy monologue on an otherwise empty stage unimaginative.

 The production shines in the ensemble scenes.
 All actors present on stage remain dynamically engaged, even if for minutes on end they don't have a speaking part.
 They respond to the speakers or to another person's response or they have a barely audible conversation behind another person's back.
 Much of this is acted out in the form of gaze direction, posture and gestures.
 In this you can recognize the hand of a director with an exceptional eye for detail.

-Peter Stein's adaptation and direction is consistent throughout, which I find admirable, even though I found some scenes terse and hardgoing.
-What would have been "postmodern" or "post-dramatic" ploys would have saved the day for me.
-I guess what I like about some productions by Thomas Ostermeier is that he is unafraid to be inconsistent if the piece demands it.
+Peter Stein's adaptation and direction is consistent throughout, which I find admirable, even though I found some scenes terse and hard-going.
+Some "postmodern" or "post-dramatic" ploys would have saved the day for me.
+I guess what I like about some productions by Thomas Ostermeier is that he is unafraid to be inconsistent if the production demands it.